ScanMountGoat/xc3_lib/xc3_gltf/README.md

 ## Usage
 Convert `.wimdo`, `.wismhd`, or `.camdo` files to `.gltf` or `.glb`.
 Exporting as `.gltf` will create a `.gltf`, `.bin`, and multiple `.png` files.
 File names will start with the name chosen for the output glTF file.
 Exporting as `.glb` will embed all data into a single `.glb` file.

-The shader database parameter is optional but highly recommended since the fallback texture assignments do not support channel packing of temp textures.
+The shader database parameter is optional but highly recommended since the fallback texture assignments only support basic color and normal maps.
 The database parameter will default to `xc_combined.bin` in the executable directory if not specified.

 The output will default to the first input file with the extension changed to `.glb`.
 This enables Windows users to simply drag and drop supported input files onto the executable to export as `.glb` with defaults for remaining arguments.